chmlee/ream-doc/content/overview/future.md

     FER(["Fearon<br/>(2002)"])
 {% end %}

-We can continue to graph the dependencies for each of the dependencies.
+We can continue to expand the dependency graph for each of the dependencies.
 After adding a few of Easterly and Levine's dependencies, we get:

 {% mermaid() %}